dhoerl/PhotoScrollerNetwork/README.txt

 Note: originally I tried to do as Apple does - receive a single jpeg file then create all the tiles on disk as pngs.
 This process took around a minute on the iPhone 4 and was thus rejected.

 RECENT CHANGES:

+v2.4:
+- when set to one image, downloads MASSIVE NASA images from the web - 18000 x 18000 dimensions - to show this app can deal with about anything you can throw at it
+- JPEG orientations 6 and 8 were reversed (see comments at bottom of this page "http://sylvana.net/jpegcrop/exif_orientation.html")

 v2.3:
 - extracted out the Concurrent Operations control into a small helper class, Operations Runner.
 This makes PhotoViewController.m simpler, and puts all the tricky code in one place.